 Another eighth of a mile loop that begins near the John M. Smith Aquaculture Center has been dedicated to Louis Messmer, who headed the college’s Life Sciences department for 33 years before he retired in 1986.
 The trail is called "Lou's Loop Botany Trail" There are twelve numbered stops that correspond to a numbered pamphlet that highlights the botanical description and ethnographical information of each plant.

 Take a self-guided tour around the two miles of trail surrounding Lake Swano.

 We invite you to walk the trails and watch the seasonal changes of the watershed.

-While visiting GHC's Model Watershed, it is important to remember to: avoid damage to plants and erosion by staying on the trail; carry out all your trash; leave only footprints; move quietly, observe more; keep pets on a leash; and no unauthorized wheeled vehicles.
+While visiting GHC's Model Watershed, it is important to remember to: avoid damage to plants and erosion by staying on the trail; carry out all your trash; leave only footprints; move quietly, observe more; keep pets on a leash and pickup after them (waste bags provided at trailhead); and no unauthorized wheeled vehicles.

 Don Samuelson was educated at Grays Harbor College (AS, Marine Biology 1962); Pacific Lutheran University (BS, Chemistry and Biology, 1965); Oregon State University (MS General Science, 1971); and the Evergreen State College (MES Environmental Studies, 1998).